Rail crossing study

 What is the process moving forward?

-- The current open house comment period ends June 29.
+- The current open house comment period ended June 29.

 - The next step is to commence an EA in 2023.
 Through a Schedule C Municipal Class EA, we will continue refining and exploring options in close consultation with the community.
 Options include do nothing and various design alternatives for grade separating.
 A recommendation will be brought forth to City Council in 2024 or 2025 for decision.